Julie Daniels

 Penalty: 3 penalty points

-Be sure to always comply with the road markings, such as double white lines, even if you’re keen to make way for other road users to drive around the site of the collision.
-Double white lines where the line closest to you is broken mean you can overtake where it’s safe and there’s enough space to complete the manoeuvre, but if the line nearest to you is solid, don’t cross or straddle it unless it’s safe and you need to turn off onto a side road or premises.
+Be sure to always comply with the road markings, such as double white lines, even if you’re keen to make way for other road users.
+Double white lines – where the line closest to you is broken – indicate you can overtake where it’s safe and there’s enough space to complete the manoeuvre.
+But if the line nearest to you is solid, don’t cross or straddle it unless it’s safe and you need to turn off onto a side road or premises.

 You can only overtake a stationary vehicle, or a bike, horse, or road maintenance vehicle travelling at 10 mph or less if there are solid double white lines.